Star-planet magnetic interactions in photoevaporating exoplanets: enhanced power due to atmospheric escape: Effect of atmospheric escape on Alfvén wings and SPMI power

 Next, we study how the powers computed numerically compare with the analytical Alfvén wing model of \citet{Saur13}.
 We compute the theoretical power using Equation \eqref{eq:power_aw_saur} with the unperturbed stellar wind parameters given in Table \ref{tab:wind_parameters}.
 We calculate the strength of the interaction $\alpha$ from Equation \eqref{eq:alpha_saur}, measuring the perturbed velocity $u$ for each model.
 The effective size of the obstacle is estimated from Equation \eqref{eq:Reff:saur}, where we took $\Theta_M=90^\circ$ and $R_m=4.3\,R_p$ (see Appendix \ref{appendix:magnetosphere} for the estimation of the magnetospheric size).
 From this calculation, we obtained a theoretical power of $\mathcal{P}_{\rm AW,th}=7.4 \cdot 10^{24}\,$ erg/s (horizontal dotted line in Figure \ref{fig:power_mdot_flux}).
 We observe a very good agreement between $\mathcal{P}_{\rm AW,th}$ and the numerical results for $\dot{M}_d<\dot{M}_0$.

 For stellar fluxes higher than $F_{\rm XUV}=750\,$erg$\,$cm$^{-2} \,$s$^{-1}$, and $\beta=1/2$ for $F_{\rm XUV}\geq 3\times10^3\,$erg$\,$cm$^{-2} \beta$-NP case.}, given in Table \ref{tab:HD189733_params}, and using the best fit power-law index $\gamma=1/2$ derived in Section \ref{sec:3.2}.
 For each planetary magnetic field strength, we calculated the effective radius of the interaction using Equation \eqref{eq:Reff:saur} with $\Theta_M=0^\circ$ and $R_m = (B_p/B_0)^{1/3}R_p$.
 We note that this is equivalent to Equation \eqref{eq:Rm_analytical} when the total stellar wind pressure is dominated by the magnetic pressure (i.e. $P_{\rm total,sw}\simeq B^2_0 / 8\pi$).
-We also adopted a maximal interaction strength $\alpha=1$ Under these assumptions, the analytical Alfvén wing model given by Equation \eqref{eq:power_aw_saur} can be rewritten as \citep{strugarek22}
+We also adopted a maximal interaction strength $\alpha=1$, as we expect that the planet has a highly conductive ionosphere (see Section \ref{sec:resistivity}).
+Under these assumptions, the analytical Alfvén wing model given by Equation \eqref{eq:power_aw_saur} can be rewritten as \citep{strugarek22}

 where $R_p$,$S_{\rm AW}$, $M_A$ and $B_0$ are listed in Table \ref{tab:HD189733_params}.

 The resulting predictions are indicated with a shaded blue band in Figure \ref{fig:hd189733b}, where the solid blue line represents the theoretical \citet{Saur13} power $\mathcal{P}_{\rm AW,th}$.
 The dotted blue line marks the upper mass-loss limit $\dot{M}_1$ from Equation \eqref{eq:M_1}, above which atmospheric escape is no longer magnetically controlled, and the planet does not form a magnetosphere.
 In those cases, the power would correspond to the unmagnetised version of Equation \eqref{eq:power_saur_alt}, i.e. $B_0/B_p = 1$ and $R_m = R_p$.